fbaratov/mlrc-lic-plus-age/README.md

 Our repository is structured as follows.

-* fact-group21 contains the python scripts for runnig the models, as well as .job scripts for running the models in LISA cluster.
+* mlrc-lic-plus-age-fork contains the python scripts for runnig the models, as well as .job scripts for running the models in LISA cluster.

-* fact-group21/Dockerfiles contains dockerfiles for building docker images.
+* mlrc-lic-plus-age-fork/Dockerfiles contains dockerfiles for building docker images.
 We have a lot of environmental requirements, so it is wise to use this when you do not have access to LISA cluster not UNIX based system.
 Explanation of how to use docker is out of scope of this repository, but we provide commands for getting the models work in docker.[Running Docker Files](#running-docker-files)

-* fact-group21/bias_data contains the human annotated and generated captions for each model.
+* mlrc-lic-plus-age-fork/bias_data contains the human annotated and generated captions for each model.
 This is our entry point to the dataset.

-* fact-group21/notebooks contains the notebook for running the models in google colab.
+* mlrc-lic-plus-age-fork/notebooks contains the notebook for running the models in google colab.
 It is not very important.

-* fact-group21/outputs contains the outputs of the model runs, also scripts to parse them into python classes.
+* mlrc-lic-plus-age-fork/outputs contains the outputs of the model runs, also scripts to parse them into python classes.
 Therefore, we can have easier time verifying them.
-The scripts needs to be executed in ~/fact-group21.
+The scripts needs to be executed in ~/mlrc-lic-plus-age-fork.
 For more information about using this script please refer to the section [Parsing Results](#parsing-results)

-* fact-group21/run_scripts contains a bash file to run all models with specified seeds on partition of dataset 'gender' 'race' or 'age'.
+* mlrc-lic-plus-age-fork/run_scripts contains a bash file to run all models with specified seeds on partition of dataset 'gender' 'race' or 'age'.

 For more information about using the script please refer to the section [Running Models](#running-models)